rururu/r4f-pro/README.md

   * visually create rules for the simple CLIPS-like expert system shell on Clojure [rete4frames](https://github.com/rururu/rete4frames) and
   * process the ontology-based object-oriented knowledge created visually in the Protege environment.

+To create your own expert system you need to include RuleEngine.pprj project into your Protege project using a menu item "Project -> Manage Included Projects..".
+Then you have to create an instance of a class  "Run" and fill its slot "rule-sets" with previously created instances of the class "RuleSet".
+Respectively these instances must be filled with rules, i.e. instances of the class "Rule".
+Also, you have to fill the slot "facts" of the "Run" instance with instances of some class.
+These will be initial facts of a given session of your expert system.
+That's all.
+Start your expert system to work with a "Run" button.

+See details in Examples.pprj project.

 3 minute IDE [screencast1](https://www.youtube.com/watch?v=RZKKq6Pym44&feature=youtu.be).

 ## Algorithms